SirijaReddy/serenery/Readme.md

 # Serenery - A Mental Health Website

 ## Overview
 Serenery is a mental health website designed to provide a calming and engaging experience through the use of CSS animations.
 The website leverages MongoDB as its database to store user information securely.
-Serenity offers a range of features, including booking appointments, guided meditation sessions with soothing animations, and stress-relief animations to help users unwind and relax.
+Serenery offers a range of features, including booking appointments, guided meditation sessions with soothing animations, and stress-relief animations to help users unwind and relax.

 ## Features
 ### Book Appointments: